austencloud/tka-desktop/docs/IMPLEMENTATION_PRIORITY.md

-# Kinetic Constructor modern - Implementation Priority Guide
+# Kinetic Constructor - Implementation Priority Guide

 ## 🎯 CRITICAL: Start with These Files in Order